 One of the first things you learn about firing pottery is that it needs to be dry before it’s fired.
 You may have heard the quaint term ‘candling’ and wondered what it means.
 In this article, I look at what candling a kiln means and why is it so important.

 Candling a kiln involves heating pottery for several hours below 212F.
 Pottery is typically candled at around 185-200F, which is just below the boiling point of water.
 This causes residual moisture and mechanical water in the clay to evaporate slowly.
-And prevents pottery exploding when water turns to steam.
+And prevents pottery from exploding when water turns to steam.